(December 20, 2017)

-who doesn’t like the happy ever after at the end of a novel? who doesn’t celebrate when the movie’s main characters head off into the sunset? the idea that happiness can be found in two hours or less is an appealing one.
+Who doesn’t like the happily ever after at the end of a novel?
+Who doesn’t celebrate when the main characters head off into the sunset?
+The idea that happiness can be found in two hours or less is an appealing one.

-it’s satisfying to see things turn out well for other people. it warms the heart. it’s nice when everything is simple and tied up with a bow. i want to believe that things can go well. i want to believe that happiness is out there waiting for me. i want to believe that a good life is possible.
+It’s satisfying when things turn out well.
+It warms the heart.
+It’s nice when things are simple and tied up with a bow.
+I want to believe that things can go well.
+I want to believe that happiness is out there waiting for me.
+I want to believe that a good life is possible.

-sometimes i daydream about being a better person but that’s less frequent. it’s harder to picture. it means i get less stuff. it’s internal but we get sold a different message. we get told over and over that happiness comes from without. that it can be bought online with your credit card.
+Sometimes, I daydream about being a better person, but that’s less frequent.
+It’s harder to picture: it requires less stuff.
+We’re told over and over that happiness comes from without.
+You buy it online with a points-earning credit card.

-happiness is a choice. i’m trying every day to make it.
+Happiness is a choice, and I try every day to make it.
+Sometimes I even succeed.